-Few studies have investigated the association between TLR9 polymorphisms and the risk of GC, and most of those that have focused on Asian populations[9,10,27,30].
-Liu et al[30] failed to demonstrate an association between TLR9-1486 CT SNP and GC risk; meanwhile, Wang et al[9] were able to demonstrate an association between both the CT and the CC genotypes of TLR9-1486 and a higher risk of GC, as well as an association with the presence of H. pylori.
+Few studies have investigated the association between TLR9 polymorphisms and the risk of GC, and most of those have focused on the Asian populations[9,10,27,30].
+Liu et al[30] failed to demonstrate an association between TLR9-1486 CT SNPs and GC risk; meanwhile, Wang et al[9] were able to demonstrate an association between both the CT and CC genotypes of TLR9-1486 and a higher risk of GC, as well as an association with the presence of H. pylori.
 The authors suggest that TLR9-1486 C carriers are associated with an increased risk and poor prognosis of gastric carcinoma in the Chinese population.
 However, they could not find any individuals with the C allele for the TLR9-1237 T/C polymorphism, and all individuals were genotyped as TLR9-1237 TT.
 Conversely, Ng et al[10] found an association between the C variant allele of TLR9-1237 and the development of H. pylori-induced premalignant gastric lesions.

-We were able to demonstrate that variant haplotypes (C-T) for the TLR9 -1237 and -1486 SNPs were more frequent in the GC and CG groups than in the control group.
-Moreover, the combination of two risk alleles as part of homozygosis or heterozygosis (TLR9-1237 TC/CC + TLR9-1486 CT/TT) also conferred higher ORs, a result which suggests a synergistic or addictive effect of these variant alleles and gastric lesions risk.
-Ashton et al[31] performed the haplotypes analysis for TLR9 (TLR9-1237 TC/CC + TLR9-1486 CT/TT) in endometrial cancer but found a higher presence of the C-C combination in the case group than in the C group.
-In this population, the TLR9-1486 C allele was considered the least frequent or variant.
+We were able to demonstrate that variant haplotypes (C-T) for the TLR9 -1237 and -1486 SNPs were more frequent in the GC and CG groups than the control group.
+Moreover, the combination of two risk alleles as part of homozygotes or heterozygotes (TLR9-1237 TC/CC + TLR9-1486 CT/TT) also conferred higher ORs, a result which suggests a synergistic or addictive effect of these variant alleles and the risk of gastric lesions.
+Ashton et al[31] performed the haplotype analysis for TLR9 (TLR9-1237 TC/CC + TLR9-1486 CT/TT) in endometrial cancer, but found a higher presence of the C-C combination in the case group than in the C group.
+In this population, the TLR9-1486 C allele was considered the least frequent variant.
 Another study that evaluated the frequency of four SNPs on TLR9 (rs187084, rs352139, rs5743836, and rs352140) found a significantly higher frequency of CATT in patients with lupus erythematous relative to control groups[32].

-Despite this variability of the effect of wild and polymorphic alleles on the risk of inflammatory diseases and cancer, Omar et al[33] were able to demonstrate the synergistic effect of the TLR9 TTAG (-1486 T, -1237 T, + 1174 A, + 2848 G) haplotype on promoter activity.
+Despite this variability of the effect of wild-type and polymorphic alleles on the risk of inflammatory diseases and cancer, Omar et al[33] were able to demonstrate the synergistic effect of the TLR9 TTAG (-1486 T, -1237 T, + 1174 A, + 2848 G) haplotype on promoter activity.
 This TTAG haplotype was significantly associated with protection against malaria, and these findings were strongly supported by the result of luciferase reporter gene expression assay, which showed a significantly higher promoter activity for the TTA haplotype relative to the CCG, CTG, and TCG haplotypes.
 Therefore, the presence of the wild-type or variant alleles may influence the levels of TLR9 mRNA.

-When we analyze the TLR9 mRNA expression, we also found significantly higher levels of TLR9 mRNA in GC and CG tissues, as well as up regulation of TLR9 expression in the H. pylori-positive samples, regardless of the type of lesion (cancer or gastritis).
-Moreover, we observed that carriers of the TLR9-1237 TC + CC genotypes also exhibit higher TLR9 expression levels than the TT genotype, a finding which supports the hypothesis that infection by H. pylori triggers inflammatory responses mediated by TLR receptors, the expression of which may be affected by the occurrence of polymorphisms in their promoter region.
+When we analyzed the TLR9 mRNA expression, we also found significantly higher levels of TLR9 mRNA in GC and CG tissues, as well as upregulation of TLR9 expression in the H. pylori-positive samples, regardless of the type of lesion (cancer or gastritis).
+Moreover, we observed that carriers of the TLR9-1237 TC + CC genotypes also exhibit higher TLR9 expression levels than the TT genotype, a finding which supports the hypothesis that infection by H. pylori triggers inflammatory responses mediated by TLR receptors, the expression of which may be affected by the occurrence of polymorphisms in their promoter regions.